Licarsmeth/tryHackMe-notes/nmap_network.md

 - **Controlling the output**
 	- -v for verbose.
 		- vv or even vvvv or v4 can be used to increase verbosity.
-		- can be added while nmap is scanning, by s
+		- can be added while nmap is scanning, by simply typing v
+	- -d for debugging level output
+		- even more info than -v.
+		- can also be increased upto -d9, which is a lot
+	- Saving scan report
+		-